Ibtisam-Hemmo/memoryGame/README.md

-# 🧠 Memory Card Game 🃏
+# Memory Card Game 🃏

-Welcome to the **Memory Card Game** – a super fun, challenging, and totally addictive game where you test your brainpower and memory skills! 🤩🧠 Ready to flip some cards and match them all?
+Welcome to the **Memory Card Game** – a super fun, challenging, and totally addictive game where you test your brainpower and memory skills!
+Ready to flip some cards and match them all?

-This game was built with ❤️ using **React**, **SASS**, and **TypeScript**, and it's all about flipping cards, matching pairs, and competing for the highest score!
+This game was built with ❤️ using **React**, **TypeScript**, and **SASS**, and it's all about flipping cards, matching pairs, and competing for the highest score!
 Let’s see if you can remember where all the cards are hiding... 🔥

 ---

-## 🚀 Live Demo
+## Live Demo 🚀

 Play the game live here: [Memory Card Game Demo](https://ibtisam-hemmo.github.io/memoryGame/)

 ---

-## 🖌️ Figma Study
+## Figma Study 🖌️

 Check out the Figma design study for the game layout and interface: [Figma Design Study](https://www.figma.com/design/Xg5PWTH6wm7BwpryOh0jJf/Memory-Card?node-id=39-209&t=6ZbfHQraWeecSgVg-1)

 ---

-## 🚀 Features
+## Features 🚀

 - **Flip & Match Cards**: Flip cards one by one and try to match pairs.
 Can you remember where all the cards are?
 - **Timer**: Time is ticking ⏰ – race against the clock while matching cards!